Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-{\it Conclusion.} Using first-principles modeling, we have carried out a systematic thickness-dependent investigation of dynamical stabilities and electronic and spin-polarization properties of the MSi$_2$Z$_4$ (M = Mo or W and Z = N or As) compounds.
-These materials are found to be dynamically stable from the monolayer to the bulk limit, indicating that multilayer films and bulk of such bottom-up synthetic 2D vdW materials should be possible to realize experimentally.
+{\it Conclusion.} Using first-principles modeling, we have carried out a systematic thickness-dependent investigation of the dynamical stabilities and electronic and spin-polarization properties of the MSi$_2$Z$_4$ (M = Mo or W and Z = N or As) compounds.
+These materials are found to be dynamically stable from the monolayer to the bulk limit, indicating that multilayer films and bulk of such bottom-up synthesized 2D vdW materials should be possible to realize experimentally.
 Our analysis reveals that the monolayers host two nearly 100\% out-of-the-plane spin-polarized states at the $K$ points in the BZ with Zeeman-type spin splittings.
-The spin-polarization is reversed at the $K'$ points while the degree of spin-polarization remains preserved.
+The spin-polarization is reversed at the $K'$ points while the high degree of spin-polarization remains preserved.
 The spin-polarization of the states in the bilayers, which is zero due to the restoration of the inversion symmetry in the pristine bilayers, can be switched on and manipulated using an external electric field.
-MoSi$_2$N$_4$ and WSi$_2$N$_4$ exhibit a robust indirect bandgap in the visible and infrared from the monolayer to the bulk limit.
+MoSi$_2$N$_4$ and WSi$_2$N$_4$ exhibit a robust indirect bandgap from the monolayer to the bulk limit.
 In contrast, MoSi$_2$As$_4$ and WSi$_2$As$_4$ monolayers display a direct bandgap at the $K/K'$-point, which is preserved from the monolayer to the bulk.
-Our study provides insight into the bandgap, spin-polarization, and spin-valley locking of electronic states in MSi$_2$Z$_4$ materials, and indicates that these materials could provide a viable materials platform as an alternative to the MoS$_2$ materials in common current use for spintronic, valleytronic and optoelectronic applications.
+Our study provides insight into the bandgap, spin-polarization, and spin-valley locking of electronic states in MSi$_2$Z$_4$ materials class, and indicates that these materials could provide a viable materials platform as an alternative to the MoS$_2$ materials that are currently in common use for spintronics, valleytronics and optoelectronics applications.